fenago/learn-java-12-programming/lab_guide/Lab_12.md

 The functions you have to pass to the preceding methods are similar to those we have demonstrated already.
 But we are not going to do this, for two reasons.
-First, it is more involved and pushes us beyond the scope of this book, and, second, before doing that, you have to look in the [java.util.stream.Collectors] class, which provides many ready-to-use collectors.
+First, it is more involved and pushes us beyond the scope of this course, and, second, before doing that, you have to look in the [java.util.stream.Collectors] class, which provides many ready-to-use collectors.